vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 ### Reminders to resume hand gripper exercises and strength exercise

-NOTE: Jogging and breath tests can be resumed the next day after the blood test if I'm feeling up to it.
+NOTE: Jogging and breath holds can be resumed the next day after the blood test if I'm feeling up to it.
 No calendar reminder is needed.

 * Resume reminder for hand gripper exercises for the arm from which